 Today (20th July 2017), Genesis and Notting Hill

-Housing announce their intention to merge.
-This page on our website
+Housing announce their intention to form a partnership.
+This page

-will include all the information you need over the coming weeks and
+on our website will include all the information you need over the

-months as we inform you of the work we are doing to complete the
+coming weeks and months as we inform you of the work we are doing

 press release available to read on our website.